SOBotics/Natty/docs/commands.md

-    send            - Sends a mass feedback, see the wiki for more details showreqs        - Shows the list of requests status          - Returns the status of the bot whitelist       - Adds a given statement to the list of whitelisted words wishBD          - Wishes the user a very happy birthday commands        - Returns the list of commands associated with this bot
+    send            - Sends a mass feedback, see the wiki for more details showreqs        - Shows the list of requests status          - Returns the status of the bot stopflagging    - Stops auto flagging
+    test            - Tests a mock body if it would be caught for any filters whitelist       - Adds a given statement to the list of whitelisted words wishBD          - Wishes the user a very happy birthday commands        - Returns the list of commands associated with this bot